moxford/rebar_templates/README.md

     1) Run the gen.esc file (./gen.esc <app_name> <dir>)

     Building with make:
     1) Go to the target directory and type 'make' (you can compile or gen by itself, too)

     Building with rebar:
     1) Go to the target directory
     2) rebar get-deps compile
-    3) cd rel/<app>
+    3) cd rel
     4) rebar generate
     5) cd ..